tjgillweb/learn-react-snippets/component lifecycle methods/README.md

 ![](img/mounting_lifecycle.gif)
 ---------------------------------------------------------------------------------------------------------------------------------------
-## Component Updating Lifecycle Methods
+## Updating Phase Lifecycle Methods
 ### 1. static getDerivedStateFromProps(props,state)
 - This method is called every time a component is re-rendered.
 - **DO:** Set the state